Brad Bigelow, UM: “A Layperson’s Guide to Cyber Warfare”

 To purchase tickets call (406) 899-0277.

-Tickets also available at Kaufmans and Leslie’s Hallmark in the Holiday Village Mall.
+Tickets are also available at Kaufmans and Leslie’s Hallmark in the Holiday Village Mall.

 The "Bringing the U to You" Lecture Series is a collaborative effort of the UM Alumni Association and the MSU Alumni Foundation.